ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

  <span style="background-color: #FFFF33;">A **few-shot** prompt provides *multiple* examples to the model.
 This approach shows the model a pattern that it needs to follow.
 The idea is similar to one-shot, but multiple examples of the desired pattern increases the chance the model follows the pattern.</span>

-The number of examples you need for few-shot prompting depends on a few factors, including the complexity of the task, the quality of the examples, and the capabilities of the generative AI (gen AI) model you are using.
-As a general rule of thumb, you should use at least three to five examples for few-shot prompting.
-However, you may need to use more examples for more complex tasks, or you may need to use fewer due to the input length limitation of your model.
+The number of examples you need for few-shot prompting depends on a few factors, including the complexity of the task, the quality of the examples, and the capabilities of the generative AI (gen AI) model you are using.  <span style="background-color: #FFFF33;">As a general rule of thumb, you should use at least three to five examples for few-shot prompting.
+However, you may need to use more examples for more complex tasks, or you may need to use fewer due to the input length limitation of your model.</span>

-Table 2 shows a few-shot prompt example, let’s use the same gemini-pro model configuration settings as before, other than increasing the token limit to accommodate the need for a longer response.

 When you choose examples for your prompt, use examples that are relevant to the task you want to perform.
 The examples should be diverse, of high quality, and well written.
 One small mistake can confuse the model and will result in undesired output.